compsecmonkey/Reading-List/README.md

 # Currently On Deck

-* The Speechwriter: A Brief Education in Politics ➖ Barton Swaim
 * The Fifty-Year Mission: The Next 25 Years: From the Next Generation to J. J. Abrams ➖ Edward Gross, Mark A. Altman

 # Table of Contents